mantidproject/mantid/docs/source/release/v3.11.0/diffraction.rst

 Crystal Improvements
 --------------------

-- SCDCalibratePanels now uses sample displacement and optimized T0 for the calibration.  :ref:`SCDCalibratePanels <algm-SCDCalibratePanels>`
+- :ref:`SCDCalibratePanels <algm-SCDCalibratePanels>` now adjusts the sample offsets and has an option to optimize the initial time-of-flight for better calibration of single crystal data.

 Engineering Diffraction
 -----------------------